Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 In the heart of the Reykjavik, in a local’s backyard

 I found a little nugget in Reykjavik located close to the harbor, yet nestled in a quaint neighborhood.
-In the Downtown Backyard Cottage, you can an entire cottage to yourself.
+In the Downtown Backyard Cottage, you can enjoy an entire cottage to yourself.
 This was a great landing base for me as I ventured Reykjavik for the next couple of days.
 The cottage was located within walking distance to all the major attractions.

 The cottage was also outfitted with a small kitchen, so visitors could cook their own meals if they opted to.
 I used the small stove to heat up water for my morning oatmeal and tea.